salemove/developer/_includes/visitor_api.md

     Both notification and contact information saving:
     #sm_show_notification?message=some+message&name=visitor+name&phone=56567775&email=visitor@email.com&note=visitor+note&custom_attributes[attribute1]=attribute1+value&custom_attributes[attribute2]=attribute2+value

-To immediately show a notification to the operators or save visitor's contact information when the visitor comes to the site you can put the hash at the end of the url.
-This can be used, for example, for high-profile clients who should be contacted immediately after they come to the page and some information about them is can already be prefilled.
+To immediately show a notification to operators, or save visitors' contact information when the visitor comes to the site, you can put the hash at the end of the URL.
+This can be used, for example for high-profile clients who should be contacted immediately after they come to the page and some information about them can already be pre-filled.

-The query parameters should be put after the url-hash, separated with **'?'** sign from the url-hash.
-When using multiple parameters, separate them with **'&'** sign.
+The query parameters should be put after the URL-hash, separated with the question mark **'?'** sign from the URL-hash.
+When using multiple parameters, separate them with the ampersand **'&'** sign.

 When you want to **use spaces** in parameter values, you **need to replace spaces with '+' or '%20' signs**.
-The '+' or '%20' signs will be replaced by spaces automatically.
+The '+' or '%20' signs will be replaced with spaces automatically.

 If some or all contact information parameters are missing, then missing values will not be updated.
 If no message is given, then a default message will be used for notification.